 - No tourist traps.
 If you want to dine at all the popular restaurants featured in every brochure or website, this tour is probably not for you.
 Featured restaurants will be local, authentic, and full of charm.
 Some of the most beloved restaurants are hole-in-the-wall places that only locals know about, meaning you’ll travel off the beaten path for some serious authentic eats.

 - No one more qualified.
-If you’ve been following me on Instagram and Facebook, you already know that I’m probably the only person who can provide a comprehensive look into each individual food and the restaurant that serves it, having interviewed hundreds of decades-old shops to get an in-depth understanding of Korean cuisine.
-This might be information overload for some, but for people who are passionate about food culture and history, this informative tour won’t disappoint.
+If you’ve been following me on Instagram and Facebook, you already know that I’m probably the only person who can provide a comprehensive look into each individual dish and the restaurant that specializes in it, having interviewed hundreds of decades-old shops to get an in-depth understanding of Korean cuisine.
+This might be information overload for some, but for people who are passionate about food culture and history, this informative tour won’t disappoint

 - No money, no problem (kind of).
 For travelers on a super tight budget, the hourly rate is negotiable.
 This is a passion project of mine and money is not a top priority.
 My goal is to meet people who are sincerely interested in Korean food and helping them learn about the rich culinary history of Hansik.
 However, due to commute time alone, there are restrictions depending on location and hours of availability.
 Please DM for additional information on Instagram or firstname.lastname@example.org